vinhandyle/codegames-2020/README.md

-# codegames-2020
+# Salvation
 ## About
 My entry to the 2020 Code Games Challenge.
-This is an action-adventure platformer programmed in C# using Unity over the summer before my freshman year of college (June-Sept 2020).
+This is an action-adventure platformer programmed in C# using Unity over the summer before college (June-Oct 2020).

-This is a PC, Mac & Linux Standalone game.
-It has a fixed 452x470 windowed screen.
+This is a PC, Mac & Linux Standalone game with a fixed 452x470 windowed screen.
+To run the game, execute Salvation.exe after extracting the latest release.

 For more in-depth information about the game, check out the Game Design Document (PDF).

-### Downloading and Running the Game
-Navigate into the Build Versions folder (codegames-2020/CodeGamesSummer2020/Build Versions) and download the zip file for the latest version (1.0).
-After extracting the files, the game can be opened from Salvation.exe.